Corded vs. Cordless Portable Car Vacuums: Which is Better for Pet Owners?

 When you're trying to keep your car interior looking halfway decent, especially if it's seen more than its fair share of muddy paws or shedding beasts, the question of how you're going to vacuum it up is a big one.
 You're staring down two main paths: the corded car vacuum and the cordless car vacuum.

 It's not just about sucking up dirt; it's about how easily and effectively you can do it without turning a 5-minute cleanup into a 30-minute wrestling match with an extension cord or a dying battery.
-My first car, a beat-up '05 Civic, was a testament to this struggle.
-I learned that the 'best' vacuum is the one you'll actually use when the dog hair crisis hits.
+An older beat-up Civic is a testament to this struggle.
+The 'best' vacuum is the one you'll actually use when the dog hair crisis hits.

 This whole debate hinges on power, convenience, and how much you loathe pet dander.